-RESIDENT REQUIREMENT AND JURISDICTION
+RESIDENT REQUIREMENTS & JURISDICTION

-At least one of the parties must have been for at least six months prior to filing for divorce, both an actual bona fide resident and a domiciliary of Virginia.1 In determining what type of jurisdiction the court will need to have in order to hear the divorce case, the party must first determine what type of relief is sought.
-If a declaration that the marriage has ended is the only thing the party desires, then in rem jurisdiction would be sufficient.
-In rem jurisdiction is jurisdiction over a "res" located or deemed to be located in Virginia.
-If a monetary judgment is sought as relief, the court will need in personam jurisdiction, which is jurisdiction over a particular defendant.
+Prior to filing for divorce, at least one of the parties must have been both a bona fide resident and a domiciliary of Virginia for at least six months.
+In determining the type of jurisdiction the court will need to have in order to hear the divorce case, the party must first determine what type of relief is sought.

+If a declaration that the marriage has ended is the only object the party desires, then rem jurisdiction would be sufficient.
+If a monetary judgment is sought as relief, the court will need in personam jurisdiction, or personal jurisdiction, which is jurisdiction over a particular defendant.